opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

   <MoreActions {todos}
 ```

-As soon as we add the `lang='ts'` to the `<script>` tag of the `Todo.svelte` component, we will get the following error:
+Add the `lang='ts'` to the `<script>` tag of `Todos.svelte` component, so that it knows to use the type checking we have specified.

+We will get the following error in VS Code:

 ![VS Code TypeScript structural typing](./images/08-vscode-structural-typing.png)

 By now you should get an idea about the kind of assistance we can get from TypeScript when building Svelte projects.

 Now we will undo these changes in order to start porting our application to TypeScript, so we won't be bothered with all the `validate` warnings.
-Remove the flawed todo and the `lang='ts` attribute from the `Todos.svelte` file.
-Also remove the `import` of `TodoType` and the `lang='ts` from `Todo.svelte`.
+Remove the flawed todo and the `lang='ts'` attribute from the `Todos.svelte` file.
+Also remove the `import` of `TodoType` and the `lang='ts'` from `Todo.svelte`.
 We'll take care of them later on.

 ## Porting our to-do list app to TypeScript